Linlithgow RFC

 Linlithgow Rugby Football Club are an amateur Scottish Rugby Union side currently playing in East Regional League Division One.

 History

 The club as it is today was founded in 1970.
 Linlithgow RFC play their home matches at Mains Park in Linlithgow.

+Linlithgow Sevens

+The club started its own Sevens tournament in 2024.
+Styled as Redsfest it features the Sevens tournament, beers and live music.
+The club won its own tournament for the first time in 2025.